 There are so many things to do in Florence we broke it up into 5 categories.
 Use the menu below to put together your ideal itinerary in Florence.

 12. Giardino Bardini (Bardini Gardens)

-It is home to some really cool viewpoints of Florence including the Bardini Gardens.
-The Bardini Gardens are a Florence attraction that very few people venture to see which makes it a real treasure.
+It is home to some really cool viewpoints of Florence, including the Bardini Gardens.
+The Bardini Gardens is a Florence attraction that very few people venture to see, which makes it a real treasure.

 Address: Costa San Giorgio 2

 Admission: 10€ adults | Free 17 and under

 Il Porcellino in Mercato Nuovo is a bronze copy of a bronze copy of a Roman marble copy of a Greek bronze statue of wild boar.
 Hard to digest?
 Let me explain.